THE MINERAL TOPAZ

 Golden Topaz is the November Birthstone,

-and Blue Topaz is an acceptable alternate birthstone for December.
+and Blue Topaz is an acceptable (and popular) alternate birthstone for December.

 The structure of Topaz is controlled by a chain like structure of connected irregular octahedrons.